 The artist-in-residence program brings to campus leading performers and visual artists from San Diego and Southern California to UC San Diego.
 Each artist is featured for one year and given the opportunity to develop new showcase work, which often goes on to fuller production off campus.
+All events are free and open to the public.

 Fernando Vega holds a BFA in Musical Theatre and is a proud member of Actors Equity Association.
 San Diego audiences have seen him onstage in musicals, comedies and classical dramas over the last 20 years.
 As a San Diego REPertory Theatre veteran, some shows include: Sweet 15 Quincenera, Corridos REMIX, Nuevo California, Earthquake Sun, Restless Spirits, Merchant of Venice, Working and Buddy the Buddy Holly Story.
 Other shows include ¡Ay! compadre, The Taming of the Shrew, Pippin, Bye Bye Birdie, She Loves Me, Joseph and Man of La Mancha.
 Fernando has performed all over North America and has been featured on many radio stations across the U.S. as a classical, classic rock and roll and theatrical singer, most notably on NPR singing with legendary father of Chicano theatre Luis Valdez.
 Mr. Vega performed two shows;